 - April 2019 – A new historical interpretation board on Hemingfield Colliery is installed next to Hemingfield Basin, on the TransPennine Trail, thanks the Heritage Lottery Fund’s support to the Dearne Valley Landscape Partnership.
 The Friends provided the historical data and images and will take care of the board in future.

-- FoHC came second in a local Tesco Bags for Life scheme through votes from the local community. £2,000 of support to help provide essential tools and materials to maintain, repair and restore the Colliery site.
+- September 2019 – FoHC came second in a local Tesco Bags of Help scheme through votes from the local community. £2,000 of support to help provide essential tools and materials to maintain, repair and restore the Colliery site.